Olly60/cpp-crypto-prototype/README.md

 # Prototype Crypto Project

 ## NOTE:
-This project is a prototype intended to demonstrate my C++ knowledge and is not production-ready.
-To keep the scope manageable, it has known performance limitations, unhandled edge cases, and lacks several security features required for a real blockchain (e.g. network rate limiting and peer banning).
-These would be addressed in a production implementation.
-Further details are covered in the accompanying document.
+This project is a prototype created to demonstrate my C++ knowledge and is not production-ready.
+To keep the scope manageable, it includes known performance limitations, unhandled edge cases, and omits several production-grade security features, which would be addressed in a full implementation.

-I have chosen to keep the commit history in its current, unrefined state.
-As this project is a prototype and not intended for long-term maintenance, the commit history reflects each step of the development process.
-In a production or long-term project, the commits would be squashed and organized to maintain a clean and manageable history.
+The commit history has been intentionally left unrefined, as the project is not intended for long-term maintenance and is meant to reflect the incremental development process.
+In a production setting, the commits would be squashed and organized for clarity and maintainability.

 To see an overview of this project, go to: https://docs.google.com/document/d/1Rjvty-Aji4gGOBz-VtBTbAyxt211fhRO6ZN7CGoUAg0/edit?usp=sharing